siduction/sidu-manual/data/en/0301-hd-install_en.md

 **HDD, RAM, and Swap**

 The minimum requirements for installing the siduction variants are described on the manual page [Live ISO content](0201-cd-content_en.md#minimum-system-requirements).
 With 15 GB hard disk space and 2 GB RAM you are currently on the safe side.
+When installing on a partition formatted with Btrfs, we advise 50 GBytes of disk space.
 A swap partition should be created on PCs with 1 GByte RAM or less.
 More than 2 GByte swap is rarely required and only useful for suspend to disk and server systems.

 ### Partitioning